ejrh/snmp/README.md

 be supported.

 The polling isn't especially efficient: no priority queues, and no batching of requests to the same host.
+Additionally, host name and port are used each time a request is sent, rather than a cached `sockaddr` object.

 Command line
 ------------

-poller [options] HOSTNAME[:PORT]
+    poller [options]

 Options include:

-    -p PORT   port to listen on
     -v        verbose mode

+The list of hosts and OIDs to poll is read from `sample.conf`.

 Configuration file
 ------------------